Umit-Soylu/Mastering-Java-For-Beginners/README.md

 * This section covers declaring and using methods with examples in java.
 Also provides insight to JavaDocs.
   * Source code can be found in [here](https://github.com/Umit-Soylu/Mastering-Java-For-Beginners/tree/Methods).
   * Issues tackled: `method`, `return`, `@param`, `@return`.

+### Packages
+* This section covers declaring and using packages with same named java classes.
+  * Source code can be found in [here](https://github.com/Umit-Soylu/Mastering-Java-For-Beginners/tree/Packages).
+  * Issues tackled: `package`, `import`.

 ----------
 Code quality for this repo is [![CodeFactor](https://www.codefactor.io/repository/github/umit-soylu/mastering-java-for-beginners/badge)](https://www.codefactor.io/repository/github/umit-soylu/mastering-java-for-beginners)